Remote Control#

 Note

-Commutators with the Micro-USB connector do not need the LF character but can operate with it.
+Teensy Commutator Controllers (e.g. if your commutator has a Micro-USB instead of USB-C) do not need the end-line LF character, but they can operate with it.

 JSON Commands#